Comprehensive Foot Care: Why You Need a Foot Care Nurse

-That's exactly what a Registered Practical Nurse (RPN) or Registered Nurse (RN) with specialized footcare training brings to every single appointment.
-And it's the foundation on which Sole Renewal Footcare & Wellness was built.
+That's exactly what a Registered Practical Nurse (RPN) or Registered Nurse (RN) with specialized foot care training brings to every single appointment.
+It's the foundation on which Sole Renewal Footcare & Wellness was built.

 What Is a Foot Care Nurse?